List decoding of repeated codes: Computer experiments

-\item Consider as block code a RS code with parameters $[63,40,24]$ over $\mathbb{F}_{2^6}$, hence the repeated code, with $\ell=5$, has parameters $[315,40,120]$.
-Our simulations in tables \ref{RS-63-40} and \ref{RS-63-40-m1} show that we can uniquely decode about $156$ errors using multiplicity assignment (1), $113$ errors using multiplicity assignment (2) with $b=3$ (resp $152$ errors with $b=2$), but the algorithm using multiplicity assignment (2) is about $4.5$ times faster with $b=3$ (and $3.2$ times faster with $b=2$) than the algorithm using multiplicity assignment (1).
+\item Consider as block code the RS code with parameters $[63,40,24]$ over $\mathbb{F}_{2^6}$.
+The repeated code with $\ell=5$ has parameters $[315,40,120]$.
+Our simulations in Tables~\ref{RS-63-40} and~\ref{RS-63-40-m1} show that we can uniquely decode about $153$ errors using multiplicity assignment (1), $110$ errors using multiplicity assignment (2) with $b=3$ (resp $150$ errors with $b=2$), but the algorithm using multiplicity assignment (2) is about $4.4$ times faster with $b=3$ (and $3.2$ times faster with $b=2$) than the algorithm using multiplicity assignment (1).

-We compare the previous algorithms with the list decoding of the RS code over $\mathbb{F}_{2^9}$ with parameters $[315,40,276]$ and multiplicity one, we can decode a bit more amount of error, about $177$, than with multiplicity assignment (1) but it is 14 times slower than the one with multiplicity assignment (1) and 46 times slower than the one with multiplicity assignment (2) and $b=2$, see table \ref{RS-315-40}.
+We compare the previous algorithms with list decoding of the RS code over $\mathbb{F}_{2^9}$ with parameters $[315,40,276]$.
+With multiplicity one we can decode more errors ($177$, see Table~\ref{RS-315-40}) than with multiplicity assignment (1) but it is $116$ times slower than the one with multiplicity assignment (1) and it is $372$ times slower than the one with multiplicity assignment (2) and $b=2$.

-\item Consider as block code a RS code with parameters $[63,54,10]$ over $\mathbb{F}_{2^6}$, hence the repeated code, with $\ell=5$, has parameters $[315,54,50]$.
-Our simulations in tables \ref{RS-63-54} and \ref{RS-63-54-m1} show that we can uniquely decode about $96$ errors using multiplicity assignment (1) and $61$ errors using multiplicity assignment (2) with $b=3$ (resp $89$ with $b=2$).
+\item Consider as block code the RS code with parameters $[63,54,10]$ over $\mathbb{F}_{2^6}$.
+The repeated code, with $\ell=5$, has parameters $[315,54,50]$.
+Our simulations in Tables~\ref{RS-63-54} and~\ref{RS-63-54-m1} show that we can uniquely decode about $94$ errors using multiplicity assignment (1) and $62$ errors using multiplicity assignment (2) with $b=3$ (resp $89$ with $b=2$).
 However, the algorithm using muliplicity assignment (2) with $b=3$ is about $2.5$ times faster ($2.2$ times faster with $b=2$) than the algorithm using multiplicity assignment (1).

-We compare the previous algorithms with the list decoding of the RS code over $\mathbb{F}_{2^9}$ with parameters $[315,54,262]$ and use multiplicity one, we can decode more error, about $156$, than with multiplicity assignment (1) but it is $11$ times slower than with multiplicity assignment (1) and $25$ times slower than with multiplicity assignment method (2) and $b=2$ see Fig \ref{RS-315-54}.
+We compare the previous algorithms with list decoding of the RS code over $\mathbb{F}_{2^9}$ with parameters $[315,54,262]$.
+Using multiplicity one, we can decode more errors, about $156$, than with multiplicity assignment (1) but it is $89$ times slower than the one with multiplicity assignment (1) and it is $207$ times slower than with multiplicity assignment method (2) and $b=2$, see Table~\ref{RS-315-54}.

+\item Finally, we consider an example over a field with characteristic $3$.
+Consider as block code the RS code with parameters $[26,14,13]$ over $\mathbb{F}_{3^3}$.
+The repeated code with $\ell=5$ has parameters $[130,14,65]$.
+Our simulations in tables \ref{RS-26-14} and \ref{RS-26-14-m1} show that we can uniquely decode $65$ errors using multiplicity assignment (1) and $46$ errors using multiplicity assignment (2) with $b=3$ (resp $53$ with $b=2$).
+However, the algorithm using multiplicity assignment (2) with $b=3$ is about $4.7$ times faster ($2,7$ times faster with $b=2$) than the algorithm using multiplicity assignment (1).